Language-Driven Object-Oriented Two-Stage Method for Scene Graph Anticipation: Method

 \subsection{Global Object Anticipation}

-In the \ac{goa} module, we leverage the generative capabilities of a fine-tuned \ac{llm} to anticipate future scene graphs with a global perspective.
+In the \ac{goa} module, we leverage the generative capabilities of a fine-tuned \ac{llm} to anticipate future scene graphs with a global perspective, as illustrated in \cref{fig:Stage0}.
 Given observed video segments consolidated into coherent textual blocks ${G}_1, \dots, {G}_n$, we construct a comprehensive prompt structured as: